 Dental emergencies are called emergencies for a reason—they should be treated with a sense of urgency.
 Unlike other medical conditions that can get better with time, dental problems will only grow worse if left untreated.
 Dental emergencies specifically can grow even more painful and costly if you prolong a visit to our office.
 For example, a simple root canal could turn into a tooth extraction because the infection can spread.

-Should I Visit the Dentist or the ER?
+Should I visit the ER or the emergency dentist?

 It’s always best to visit our office for an emergency because Dr. Shetty and Dr. Braga have all of the treatments you need to get out of pain and back to smiling at the same location.
 They can treat issues like toothaches, cracked teeth, lost teeth, missing dental crowns, and much more.